 Whilst you are walking along the Pembrokeshire Coast you will find little beaches and coves.
 Take your time to go explore.

 The Pembrokeshire Coast National Park is such a relaxing place to visit.
-Far away from the big cities on the southwest coast of Wales, you can truly escape everyday life.
-The wildlife and nature around you are instantly calming and the people are so friendly.
+Far away from the big cities on the southwest coast of Wales, you can truly escape everyday life and there’s plenty of activities to take your mind off things.

-One of my favourite things to do was sit and watch the crashing of waves against the rocks.
+One of my favourite things to do on my trip was sitting and watch the crashing of waves against the rocks.
 The power of the ocean is totally mesmerising.
 I could have sat and watched for hours.

-I truly found the Pembrokeshire Coast a lovely place to stay and I can’t wait to visit again.
+The Pembrokeshire Coast National Park is a lovely place to stay in Wales and I can’t wait to visit again.

 Further information about the Pembrokeshire Coast

 When is the best time to visit Pembrokeshire?

 It depends on your reason for visiting and with so much to do it’s great for everyone visiting.

 Do you want to see wildlife or go birdwatching?
 Would you like to hike the whole 186 miles of the coastal path?
 Do you want to relax on the beach?